Skylan Brooks

 Skylan Brooks (born February 12, 1999) is an American actor, best known for playing Mister in The Inevitable Defeat of Mister & Pete.

 Early life

 Brooks was born in Torrance, California.

 Career

-In 2013, Brooks played the titular role of Mister in the drama film The Inevitable Defeat of Mister & Pete along with Ethan Dizon, Anthony Mackie and Jennifer Hudson, and the film was directed by George Tillman, Jr. The film was released on October 11, 2013 by Lionsgate Entertainment.
+In 2013, Brooks played the title role of Mister in the drama film The Inevitable Defeat of Mister & Pete along with Ethan Dizon, Anthony Mackie and Jennifer Hudson, and the film was directed by George Tillman, Jr. The film was released on October 11, 2013 by Lionsgate Entertainment.
 Brooks was highly praised by media and film critics.

 Brooks played the role of Ra-Ra in the Netflix musical series The Get Down.
-In 2018, He also played Charles "Chubs" Meriwether in The Darkest Minds.
+In 2018, he also played Charles "Chubs" Meriwether in The Darkest Minds.